Little Pond Campground

 Little Pond is a quiet picturesque campground located in the Catskill Forest Preserve which offers a leisurely hiking trail around a 13-acre pond, and the opportunity to venture along trails leading to the ruins of an old farm or enjoy breathtaking views atop the Touchmenot Mountains.
 The campgrounds, beach, boat rental, and Junior Naturalist Program offers fun for all ages; and for the primitive camper, we offer remote sites on the back side of the pond.
 Little Pond is located minutes from Beaverkill, a world renowned fly fishing stream.

 From Margaretville: Rte.
 28 west - Rte.
 30 south.
-Go two miles past Bruce Country Farms (True Value Hardware Store).
-Look for sign that says "Reservoir Rd.
+Go approximately 2.3 miles past the blinking traffic light to "Reservoir Rd.
 500' ahead" and make next left then right onto Reservoir Rd.
 Go approximately 8.5 miles and make a left onto Big Pond Rd.
 Go 6.5 miles and the campground entrance is on the right.